 Update: Distribber Review Jan 25th 7:51pm 2012

 Ok so for those curious what they would have you sign.
-This will be very important to go over and having your entertainment attorney read before you agree.
+Its a basic agreement allowing Distribber to have permission to submit to the platforms you select.
 Following is the agreement and contract between Rights Owner and Distribber - Overall Distribber still looks very promising to the indie filmmaker

 Update: Distribber Review Jan 26th 9:02pm 2012

 I received an email about 30 minutes ago stating that it is true - I need to pay $1,200 to submit my info and trailer (not the entire film yet) as well as sign this agreement below before I can do anything else.
-It is promised that if the film is not excepted that I will receive a full refund minus a $30 transaction fee...
-I could not fined anywhere stating that if the film is not excepted that this contract below is terminated, because before signing you have to agree to them.
-So that is the only part that is still unclear to me, but I will pay the fee and continue with this journey....
+It is promised that if the film is not excepted that I will receive a full refund minus a $30 transaction fee which seems incredibly low...but I will pay the fee and continue with this journey....

 Update: Distribber Review Jan 27th 10:10pm 2012

 An interesting quote from the contract that contradicts the website info

 "Payments will be made for the preceding calendar quarter within 30 days of each quarter ending on: March 31st, June 30th, September 30th, and December 31st."

 According to the current website they state you may pull your profits at any time, this statement (I believe means different) Has been forwarded to lawyer for clarification purposes.